 Lumens instead of watts

 Traditionally when replacing an incandescent bulb you would simply look for a 60watt bulb (as an example).
-But now with the production of LEDs, CFLs and Halogens the wattage you are looking for may no longer exist, and may not give a true representation of the light output from the bulb.
-LEDs for example are incredibly efficient, so may only need a small amount of power to achieve the same brightness.
+But now with the production of LED light bulbs, CFLs and Halogens the wattage you are looking for may no longer exist, and may not give a true representation of the light output from the bulb.
+LED light bulbs for example are incredibly efficient, so may only need a small amount of power to achieve the same brightness.
 A better way to find the right brightness of bulb for you is to identify the Lumens.
 These are a measure of brightness given out by the bulb and are a great benchmark t use when comparing different bulbs, whether they be Halogen, CFL or LED.